JeremyTCD/Vak/src/Jering.VectorArtKit.WebApi/README.md

 ## Architecture
 Every end point is defined by an action.

-### Role Of An Action
+### Actions
 Actions serve as routers.
 Request parameters must be passed on to a service that can handle the request.
 Services must return simple enum results.
 Actions must then convert these results into responses.
 This pattern makes it easy to reuse logic contained in services.
 For example, only the actions would need to be changed to convert an api into a fully fledged razor application.
+Additionally, it makes it easier to test the application.
+Only services need to unit tested.
+Actions only need to be integration tested.

 ### Request Models
 Actions with parameters must have a request model wrapping the parameters.
 These models facilitate strong typing in